waffle-iron/sysiphos/docs/tasks.md

     "id" : "task-id",
     "type" : "shell",
     "command" : "some command",
+    "shell": "bash",
     "children" : []
 }
 ```

 Will execute the command and be considered successfully on exit code `0`.
+Be aware that the shell is optional,
+if not specified the JVM process builder will be used to execute the command.
+If shell specific features
+like output piping etc. are needed, please set it accordingly.

 #### String Interpolation